Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzVM.md

 ### -VM
 Specifies a local virtual machine to create.
-To obtain a virtual machine object, use the New-AzureRmVMConfig cmdlet.
+To obtain a virtual machine object, use the New-AzVMConfig cmdlet.
-Other cmdlets can be used to configure the virtual machine, such as Set-AzureRmVMOperatingSystem, Set-AzureRmVMSourceImage, and Add-AzureRmVMNetworkInterface.
+Other cmdlets can be used to configure the virtual machine, such as Set-AzVMOperatingSystem, Set-AzVMSourceImage, and Add-AzVMNetworkInterface.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.Models.PSVirtualMachine